spartan-protocol/spartan-docs/docs/synths.md

 > **Synth Caps**
 >
 > There are Synth-caps in place to limit the amount of Synths that can be minted vs the token-depth of a pool.
-The dynamic cap gradually adjusts with time, activity & pool depth towards the hard cap to ensure maximum distribution of the tokens.
+The dynamic cap gradually adjusts with time, activity and pool depth towards the hard cap to ensure maximum distribution of the tokens.
 >
 > If you are not able to forge a Synth due to the caps, decrease the size of your forge or come back later to try again.